-In this work, we tackle an interesting yet relatively under-explored problem: learning Disentangled VIdeo representations of Action and Scene (DEVIAS) for holistic video understanding, moving beyond the limitations of prior works that disregard scene context.
-Disentangled action and scene representations provide a richer spectrum of information than scene-debiased representations.
-By considering both action and scene, a video model can holistically understand video data regardless of in-context or out-of-context scenarios.
-As illustrated in the third row of \figref{teaser}, with disentangled representations, a model could accurately recognize that the girls are \emph{dancing} whether on a \emph{stage} (a) or on a \emph{football field} (b).
+In this work, we move beyond the limitations of prior works that disregard scene context.
+We tackle an interesting yet relatively under-explored problem: learning DisEntangled VIdeo representations of Action and Scene (DEVIAS) for holistic video understanding.
+Having \emph{both action and scene} representations provides richer information than scene-debiased representations.
+With \emph{disentangled} action and scene representations, a video model can understand video regardless of seen or unseen action-scene combinations.
+As illustrated in the third row of \figref{teaser}, with disentangled representations, a model could accurately recognize that the people are \emph{dancing} whether on a \emph{stage} (a) or in a \emph{football field} (b).

-Action-scene disentangled representations allow for tailored applications; one can adjust the emphasis on action or scene information to suit specific tasks and datasets.
-For instance, we can leverage scene context in some datasets where it is beneficial, \eg UCF-101~\cite{soomro2012ucf101}, Kinetics~\cite{kay2017kinetics}, and ActivityNet~\cite{caba2015activitynet} to boost model performance.
-Conversely, for tasks/datasets where scene information is not useful or even hinders performance, we could encourage a model to put more focus on the action than the scene context: \eg fine-grained action recognition, Diving48~\cite{li2018resound}, and out-of-context action recognition~\cite{mimetics,miech20rareact,chung2022hatdataset,li2023stillmix}.
+Disentangled action-scene representations allow for tailored applications; one can adjust the emphasis on action or scene to suit specific tasks.
+For instance, we can leverage scene context in some datasets where it is beneficial~\cite{soomro2012ucf101,kay2017kinetics,caba2015activitynet} to boost action performance.
+On the other hand, in some tasks where scene information is non-beneficial, we could encourage a model to focus on the action rather than the scene context: \eg barely correlated actions and scenes~\cite{goyal2017something,li2018resound,mimetics}, and action-scene combinations vary between training and test phases~\cite{miech20rareact,chung2022hatdataset,li2023stillmix}.

-A naive approach for learning both action and scene representations is using two models: one model dedicated to learning action and another model dedicated to learning scene representations.
-In this case, we still need to meticulously learn each model so that the learned models are not biased by spurious correlations.
-Furthermore, we need more computation and memory as we employ two models.
-Alternatively, multi-task learning a model is another viable approach.
-However, the learned representations would be entangled.